-Ī 2017/2018 2018/2019 2019/2020 Ī Unqualified Qualified Unqualified
+2018/2019 2019/2020 2020/2021 Qualified Unqualified Unqualified

-The municipality has improved on its 2018/2019 qualified audit opinion by obtaining a qualification of Unqualified Audit Opinion in the 2019/2020 audit.
+The municipality has maintained on its 2019/2020 audit by obtaining a Unqualified Audit Opinion in the 2020/2021 financial year.

 6.3 Revenue Management

 The municipality continues to render services which are legislated primarily by the Constitution of the Republic of South Africa and Municipal Finance Management Act and Legislations.